ExplorViz/code-agent/README.md

 Type: String or empty

 The full SHA-1 hash of a commit used to define the starting point of the analysis.
 The Commit must be reachable in the given [branch](#explorvizgitanalysisbranch).
-This commit is excluded from the analysis, the analysis startswith the subsequent commit.
+The analysis includes the given commit.
 If [fetching from the remote](#explorvizgitanalysisfetch-remote-data) is enabled, this setting is ignored.

 ### explorviz.gitanalysis.end-commit-sha1